bxffour/namespaces-go/README.md

 namespaces-go
 =================

 namespaces-go used namespaces to run a shell in a sandboxed environment.
-This is an educational project to grasp how namespaces work.
+This is a purely educational project as a result of my pursuit to understanding to fundamental cogs that make containers possible.

 ![namespaces-go](https://github.com/bxffour/namespaces-go/blob/main/assets/gif/ns.gif)